stat545ubc-2023/assignment-b3-iman-mir/Iman Mir Flow Rate Extremes App/README.md

 README
 ================

-This folder contains the app.R file with the shiny app functionalities and the rsconnect file containing the shinyapps.io information.
+This folder contains the app.R file with the shiny app functionalities, the rsconnect file containing the shinyapps.io information and the tests folder which tests the app usage.

 The app contains multiple features including a slider, tabs, changing histogram colors and creating interactive table.